ollybolly/iNaturalist_Bioblitz_photo_presentations/README.md

 ## Introduction

 This script automatically creates beautiful slideshows from iNaturalist bioblitz observations.
+It's **fully customizable for any bioblitz project** - just change a few settings and you're ready to go.

-It downloads photos, creates custom maps showing where each observation was made, and assembles everything into a professional slideshow presentation.
+The script downloads photos, creates custom maps showing where each observation was made, and assembles everything into a professional slideshow presentation.

 The slideshow includes:
 - Random selection of observations with biodiversity diversity controls
-- Satellite maps with roads and waterways showing observation locations
+- Customizable maps (satellite imagery, street maps, or topographic)
 - Organized by iconic taxon groups (Plants, Insects, Birds, etc.)
 - Auto-advancing slides perfect for display at events
 - Multiple output formats (HTML, QMD, and PDF)
+- Your bioblitz name and year on welcome slides

-**Who is this guide for?** Anyone who wants to create a slideshow from an iNaturalist project, even if you're new to R and RStudio.
+**Who is this guide for?** Anyone who wants to create a slideshow from an iNaturalist bioblitz, even if you're new to R and RStudio.

+**New in Version 2.0:**
+- Fast map providers for large area bioblitzes (10-20x faster)
+- Fully generalizable - works with any bioblitz project
+- Automatic high-resolution photo downloading
+- Configurable bioblitz name and year on slides

 ---